It’s hard to get coaching clients.

 A big fat zero that’s how many.

 So why am I recommending it then?

-Well, leaving aside the massive bonus that it’s going to help you improve your speaking skills and thus get paid speaking opportunities, it’s also supplied me a steady stream of clients.
+Well, leaving aside the massive bonus that it’s going to help you improve your speaking skills and thus get paid speaking opportunities, it’s also supplied me a steady stream of clients in a roundabout way.

-Not from Toastmasters itself, but from two contacts I met there (one a psychologist) who regularly sent me clients that weren’t suitable for them.
+Not from Toastmasters itself, but from two contacts I met there who regularly sent me clients that weren’t suitable for them.